Tuplanolla/dez/notes.md

 * Regular semigroups have two equivalent definitions;
   try to implement them as an isomorphism.
 * Integrate Thrift into the mess.
+* Now that we have one-sorted algebra (abstract algebra) generalized to many-sorted algebra (universal algebra) and oidified to one-sorted partial algebra (category theory), what happens if we go looking for many-sorted partial algebra?
 * Monoidal categories now.

 Some rules.